splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/mute-notifications.rst

 Create muting rules from scratch
 --------------------------------------------------------------------------

-Create or edit muting rules at any time from the :guilabel:`Muting rules` tab in :guilabel:`Alerts`.

 To create a new muting rule from scratch:

 #.
 Open :guilabel:`Alerts`, then select the :guilabel:`Muting rules` tab.
 #. :ref:`Configure and save the muting rule <rule-configure>`.

-.. note:: For active muting rules, you can't edit the detector and property filters as well as the muting start date.

 .. _rule-configure: